In the guide

 - able to function under certain possible low-resistance circuit conditions

-OPPS has produced some posters and other materials on battery safety for vaping products.Back to top
+OPPS has produced some posters and other materials on battery safety for vapes.Back to top

 What are my responsibilities as a producer?